Darius is a former high school literary and feature writer with a BS degree in Information and Communications Technology.

 Yet, there are some things that are found by the sharpest of internet detectives, some things you may not even know or heard of before.
 Even our histories have become more and more surfaced or distorted from the heap load of information submerging in the webspace, histories that are kept hidden but are still found like treasures inside a huge pyramid.

 This channel's videos are all about going down the rabbit hole.
 And as the name implies, it's the dissemination of information about the internet weirdness or mysteries and/or absurd historical accounts that may or may not be even written on paper.
 For those interested in detective-style yet educational content, this channel is for you.

 What makes a game good?
 What creates a game to be captivating?
 How can a game fail?
 More and more questions about games you never even thought of until it piques your interest to have answers.

 Gamology offers videos mostly about all-around playing games and enjoying them, as well as inviting experts to give off experiences and expertise from the games they are being shown.
 Their reactions are pretty priceless, but their informative and knowledgeable scrutiny of the games will make you say "Oh!" and nod in approval.
-Their videos provide both smarts and enjoyment, even to those that no nothing about games or a specific expertise.
+Their videos provide both smarts and enjoyment, even to those who know nothing about games or specific expertise.

 Want to watch Keanu Reeves flex his motorcycles and cars?

 I know you do.

 GQ has been the premier men's magazine that covers style, culture, politics, and more.
 And by more, I mean there are sports and entertainment, as well, of course.
 But just because it's a men's magazine, it's for men only.
 Women are also featured in their videos—celebrities, professionals, and normal people alike.
 If you want to watch magazine-like videos of your favorite personality or have educational insights into how experts do their job, then this one is for you.

 Have you ever watched a video and went "awwwww" and ended up replaying the whole thing over, and over, and over again?